 Unlike most people who study physics, I was not naturally good at math.
 In fact, I barely passed most of my math classes in high school and had to take Calculus 1 multiple times as an adult.

-However, once I made up my mind that I wanted to learn physics, I worked hard, studied, and figured out how to excel despite being so weak in the math necessary to major in it.
+However, once I decided that I wanted to learn physics, I worked hard, studied, and figured out how to excel despite being so weak in the math necessary to major in it.

 Since I wasn’t a natural at math–let alone physics–I had to figure out how to do well enough to keep up with everything in class.
 I figured out that there were certain core ideas that I needed to know and make second nature.
 Once I thoroughly learned these physics concepts, graduating was easy.